-ICON-A inherently operates on three-dimensional domains: the horizontal is covered with a space-filling curve, which is split up into nblocks blocks of arbitrary size nproma in order to offer flexibility for a variety of processors.
+ICON-A inherently operates on three-dimensional domains: the horizontal is covered with a space-filling curve, which is decomposed first between the MPI porcesses and then, within each domain, split up into nblocks blocks of arbitrary size nproma in order to offer flexibility for a variety of processors.
 The vertical levels form the other dimension of size nlev.
+Most,

-Most, but not all, of the underlying arrays have the index order (nproma, nlev, nblocks), possibly with additional dimensions of limited size.
+255 but not all, of the underlying arrays have the index order (nproma, nlev, nblocks), possibly with additional dimensions of limited size.